-6.9 Front End Synthesizer
+6.6 Front End Synthesizer

 The front end synthesizer generates the reference signals used to convert the receiver output from RF to IF.
 The lock points are at $(n \times 500) \pm 100$ MHz, where n is an integer.
 The synthesizer output frequency is between 2.1 and 15.9 GHz.
 There are 3 such synthesizers, each of which is locked to the maser.
-One synthesizer is used for most wavelengths, but two are used at 1 cm, at 7 mm, 3 mm, and for the wide band mode at 4 cm described in Section 6.10.
+One synthesizer is used for most wavelengths, but two are used at 1 cm, at 7 mm, 3 mm, and for the wide band mode at 4 cm described in Section 6.7.

-6.10 IF Converter
+6.7 IF Converter

 The IF converter mixes the receiver output signals with the first LO generated by a front end synthesizer.
-Two signals between 500 and 1000 MHz are output by each IF converter, one for RCP and one for LCP.
+Two signals between 500 and 1000 MHz are output by each IF converter, one for each sense of circular polarization.
 The same LO signal is used for mixing with both polarizations in most cases.
-However, the

-4 cm IF converter has a special mode that allows both output signals to be connected to the RCP output of the receiver and to use separate LO signals, thereby allowing the use of spanned bandwidths exceeding 500 MHz.
+However, the 4 cm IF converter has a special mode that allows both output signals to be connected to the RCP output of the receiver and to use separate LO signals, thereby allowing the use of spanned bandwidths exceeding 500 MHz.
 Also, the 90 cm and 50 cm signals are combined and transmitted on the same IFs.
 The 50 cm signals are not frequency converted, while the 90 cm signals are upconverted to 827 MHz before output.

-6.11 IF Cables
+6.8 IF Cables

-There are four of these, labeled A, B, C, and D. Each IF converter normally sends its output signals to A and C, or else to B and D, although switching is available for other possibilities if needed.
-By convention, the RCP signals are sent to A or B while the LCP signals are sent to C or D. Normally only 2 cables will be in use at a time.
-Certain dual frequency modes, especially 13 cm and 4 cm, can use all four cables.
+Four cables, labeled A, B, C, and D, carry the IF signals from the antenna vertex room to the station building.
+Each IF converter normally sends its signals via A and C, or B and D, although switching is available for other possibilities if needed.
+By convention, the RCP signals are normally carried by IFs A and B, the LCP signals by C and D. Normally only two cables are in use at a time, but certain dual frequency modes, especially 13 cm and 4 cm, can use all four.

-6.12 IF Distributors
+6.9 IF Distributor

-The IF distributors make 8 copies of each IF, one for each base band converter (Section 6.13).
-They also can optionally switch in 20 db of attenuation for solar observations.
+The IF distributors make 8 copies of each IF, one for each base band converter (Section 6.10).
+An additional 20 db of attenuation can be switched in when required for solar observations.
 There are two IF distributors, each handling two IFs.
-Power detectors allow the determination of total and switched power in the full IF bandwidth for system temperature determinations and for power level setting.
+Synchronous power detectors allow the determination of total and switched power in the full IF band for system temperature determinations and level setting.

-6.13 Base Band Converters
+6.10 Base Band Converter

 The base band converters (BBCs) mix the IF signals to base band and provide the final analog filtering.
-Each of 8 BBCs generates a reference signal between 500 and 1000 MHz at any multiple of 10 kHz.
-Each BBC can select as input any of the four IFs.
-Each BBC provides the upper and lower sidebands as separate outputs, allowing for a total of 16 baseband channels, where a channel means one sideband from one BBC.
+Each of 8 BBCs generates a final LO signal at any multiple of 10 kHz between 500 and 1000 MHz.
+Each BBC can select its input from any of the four IFs.
+The BBCs provide both upper and lower sidebands as separate outputs, allowing for a total of 16 baseband channels.
+(A "channel" means one sideband from one BBC.)
 Allowed bandwidths per BBC are 0.0625, 0.125, 0.25, 0.5, 1, 2, 4, 8, and 16 MHz.
 Thus the 16 possible baseband channels can cover an aggregate bandwidth up to 256 MHz.
 The BBC signals are adjusted in amplitude.
-With automatic leveling turned on, the power in the signals sent to the samplers is kept nearly constant, which is important for the 2-bit (4-level) sampling mode (Section 6.14).
+With automatic leveling turned on, the power in the signals sent to the samplers is kept nearly constant, which is important for the 2-bit (4-level) sampling mode (Section 6.11).
 The BBCs contain synchronous detectors that measure both total power and switched power in each sideband for system temperature determination.
 This subsection will become obsolete when the new digital backends are installed on the VLBA later in 2010.
 See the beginning of Section 6 for further information.

-6.14 Samplers
+6.11 Samplers